laninsky/Making_migrate_files/README.md

 # Making_migrate_files
-There are two different migrate file types you can use the code in this repository to make.
+You can make two different migrate file types you can using the code in this repository.

 -- Option 1 makes a locus-level migrate file.
-It is designed to take the output from https://github.com/laninsky/phase_everyone (fasta files by sample, not by locus).
-However, if you have separate fasta files per locus, with diploid genotypes for individual samples collapsed to ambiguity codes, you can probably puzzle your way to starting from Step 2 (bare in mind Migrate has some pretty severe restrictions on sample name length that Step 1 is taking care of, so you might have to do this by hand.
+It is designed to take the output from https://github.com/laninsky/phase_everyone (fasta files by allele by sample, not by locus).
+However, if you have separate fasta files per locus, with diploid genotypes for individual samples collapsed to ambiguity codes, you can probably puzzle your way sstarting from Step 2 (bear in mind Migrate has some pretty severe restrictions on sample name length that Step 1 is taking care of, so you might have to do this by hand).

 -- Option 2 makes a SNP-level migrate file from a structure file (where 0=missing data, 1=A, 2=C, 3=G, 4=T).
 This structure file should have no locus-header row or pop_ID column (i.e. just the sample names and data).